robbert-vdh/yabridge/README.md

 [usage](#usage) section on how to set up yabridge.

 <sup id="building-ubuntu-18.04">
-  *The versions of GCC and Boost that ship with Ubuntu 18.04 by default are too old to compile yabridge.
+  *The version of GCC that ships with Ubuntu 18.04 by default is too old to compile yabridge.
 If you do wish to build yabridge from scratch rather than using the <a href="https://github.com/robbert-vdh/yabridge/actions?query=workflow%3A%22Automated+builds%22+branch%3Amaster">prebuilt binaries</a>, then you should take a look at the <a href="https://github.com/robbert-vdh/docker-yabridge/blob/master/bionic/Dockerfile">docker